artur-ciocanu/launch.en/help/api/companies.md

 ---
 # Companies endpoint

 A company represents a customer organization, typically a business.
 In the Reactor API, these companies match 1:1 with IMS Organization ID.
 API users only have visibility into the companies to which they have access.

-A company may contain many properties.
+A company may contain many [properties](./properties.md).
 A property belongs to exactly one company.

+The `/companies` endpoint in the Reactor API allows you to programmatically retrieve the companies that you have access to within your experience application.

 ## Getting started